duxsco/gentoo-installation/docs/portage_setup.md

 ## 6.2.
 (Optional) Custom Mirrors

 If you don't live in Germany, you probably should change [GENTOO_MIRRORS](https://wiki.gentoo.org/wiki/GENTOO_MIRRORS) previously set in [6.1.
 Portage Configuration](#61-portage-configuration).
-You can pick the mirrors from the [mirror list](https://www.gentoo.org/downloads/mirrors/), use [mirrorselect](https://wiki.gentoo.org/wiki/Mirrorselect) or do as I do and select local/regional, IPv4/IPv6 dual-stack and TLSv1.3 supporting mirrors (copy&paste one after the other):
+You can pick the mirrors from the [mirror list](https://www.gentoo.org/downloads/mirrors/), use [mirrorselect](https://wiki.gentoo.org/wiki/Mirrorselect) or do as I do and select local/regional, IPv4/IPv6 dual-stack and TLSv1.3 supporting mirrors (copy&paste one command after the other):

 ``` { .shell .no-copy }
 # Install app-misc/yq